JustinKenpisi/justinjmeggitt/index.md

 Welcome to my website.

-I am a scholar of religion with wide-ranging interests that include religion and violence, slavery, Christian origins, apocalypticism, religious terrorism, magic, and religious anarchism.
+I am a scholar of religion with wide-ranging interests that include religion and violence, slavery, Christian origins, apocalypticism, terrorism, magic, and religious anarchism.
 I am also fascinated by the reception of Islam in the early modern Anglophone world and somewhat obsessed with earliest Quakerism and Unitarianism.

 In addition, I have an abiding interest in the critical study of the lived religion of radical religious movements today and the challenges they face.
 Broadly speaking, I am a historian who draws extensively on methods from religious studies and is open to any approach that can help us better understand the complexities of religion, both past and present.